aimhigherweb/iec_website/content/what-we-do/fundus-autofluorescence.md

 category: advanced-imaging-technology
 ---
 <div class="employee-heading">
 <p>Fundus autofluorescence (FAF) is a non-invasive, high definition scan of the deeper retinal layers at the back of the eye.
-FAF highlights areas of metabolic stress that cannot be detected by conventional retinal cameras.
+FAF highlights areas of metabolic stress in detail that is above and beyond that of conventional retinal cameras.
 <p><a href="/contact/">Innovative Eye Care</a> uses the top of the range Heidelberg Blue laser autofluorescence to take high definition images of the retina.
 This offers diagnostic insights into a number of retinal conditions, including <a href="/what-we-do-macular-degeneration/">macular degeneration</a>
 and hereditary diseases.